Mayenthedeveloper/My-African-Clothing-api/README.md

 You can also view the [live site](https://african-clothing.mayenthedeveloper.vercel.app/) or visit the [frontend repo.](https://github.com/Mayenthedeveloper/African-Clothing-app)

-This API is not open for public use at this time, but is CORS compatible.
-The API will respond with a JSON object.
+This API is not open for public use at this time.

 # Endpoints